 In addition, we also recommend informing the cardiovascular team about any medications you are currently taking, including natural dietary supplements and herbal products.
 You also need to specify any allergies and health conditions, especially diabetes.

 The procedure takes approximately 40 minutes to an hour.

 Benefits of Cardiac Catheterization

 Cardiac catheterization reduces the chances of suffering from a heart attack or stroke.
-As the procedure progresses, cardiovascular physicians and specialists correct any issues or irregularities along the way.
-By addressing any and all concerns, the cardiovascular team helps patients live healthier and more active lives.
+As the procedure progresses, cardiovascular physicians and specialists correct any issues or irregularities confronted along the way.
+By addressing all causes for concern, the cardiovascular team can help patients live healthy and active lives.

 Cardiac Catheterization at The Heart and Vascular Solutions Center at Houston Physicians’ Hospital

-With years of experience in performing cardiac catheterization, our physicians in our Heart and Vascular Solutions Center help patients have a smooth experience with an easy recovery.
-Led by a team of world-class affiliated heart specialists and experienced staff, we use state-of-the-art technology in a safe environment allowing patients to return home the same day as the procedure.
+With years of experience performing cardiac catheterization, the physicians in our Heart and Vascular Solutions Center help patients have a smooth experience with an easy recovery.
+Led by a team of world-class affiliated heart specialists and experienced staff, our surgeons use state-of-the-art technology in a safe environment, allowing patients to return home the same day as the procedure.

-In addition, our cardiovascular physicians’ and specialists’ expertise ensures each concern is resolved for a successful procedure promoting long-term patient health and wellness.
+In addition, our cardiovascular physicians’ and specialists’ extensive expertise helps ensure each concern is tracked, addressed, and resolved, for a successful procedure that promotes long-term patient health and wellness.

 Find out more about this procedure by contacting one of our cardiovascular specialists serving Southeast Texas—including South Houston, Clear Lake, Webster, League City, and Galveston.